microbiomedata/berkeley-schema-fy24/pre_vs_berkeley.md

 from any superclass.
 A routine part of schema maintenance is looking for opportunities to group and generalize similar root classes.)_

+## Table of classes removed, added or refactored in v10 to v11 migration

 | Removed legacy class                | New/Replacement class from Berkeley schema | Selected legacy parents   |
 |-------------------------------------|--------------------------------------------|---------------------------|
 | Activity                            |                                            |                           |